Erythrina crista-galli: Flowers and fruit

-The tree flowers in the summer, from October to April in their native South America and from April to October in the northern hemisphere.
-It usually blooms from November to February.
 The red flower, arranged in inflorescences of the raceme type, is pentameric, complete, and of bilateral symmetry.
 Its calyx is gamosepalous, like a little red thimble.
 The corolla, like that of other legumes like common beans, is butterfly-shaped; however, the largest petal, called the "standard", is arranged in the lower part.
-The two of the petals called "wings" are so small that they are practically hidden within the calyx.
+The two petals called "wings" are so small that they are practically hidden within the calyx.
 The remaining two petals partially fuse together on occasion and form the flower's keel or "carina"; this protects its reproductive organs.
 The androecium consists of ten stamens, one free and nine united by their filaments (gynostemial androecium).
 The unicarpel gynoecium is welded between the stamens like a knife in its sheath.

+The tree flowers in the summer, from October to April in their native South America and from April to October in the northern hemisphere.

 The flowers are rich in nectar and are visited by insects, which usually have to crawl underneath the carina and thus pollinate the flowers.

-The tree's fruit is a legume, a dry pod a few centimeters in length derived from a single carpel and contains about 8-10 chestnut-brown bean-shaped seeds.
+The tree's fruit is a legume, a dry pod a few centimeters in length derived from a single carpel and contains about 8–10 chestnut-brown bean-shaped seeds.
 The cotyledons are hypogeal, staying underground upon germination.

 Cultivation

-In cultivation in the United Kingdom this plant has gained the Royal Horticultural Society’s Award of Garden Merit.
+In cultivation in the United Kingdom this plant has gained the Royal Horticultural Society's Award of Garden Merit.
+In urban settings, it is often planted in parks for its bright red flowers.